maxwells/string-toolkit/README.md

 ### Usage

 Include `lib/string-toolkit.js` in the appropriate place for your web framework and you're good to go.
-All methods are automatically added to `String.prototype`
+All methods are automatically added to `String.prototype`.

 ### Methods